 Another reason for unusual behavior around food is simply that your dog is bored with the menu that’s on offer.
 If your dog eats the same thing on a daily basis, they may be craving a bit more variety in their diet.
 A great way to combat this is to mix things up with different food flavors and offer a combination of wet and dry food to change up the textures (unless your vet has advised otherwise).

 Like a bored dog, an anxious dog may act out and find ways to soothe their anxiety.
-Anxiety manifests differently in individual dogs and has a range of symptoms, two of these being destructive behavior and restless or compulsive behavior.
-If your dog is showing symptoms of anxiety, it’s best to speak to your vet to find out how to manage and/or treat it.
+Anxiety manifests differently in individual dogs and has a range of signs, two of these being destructive behavior and restless or compulsive behavior.
+If your dog is showing signs of anxiety, it’s best to speak to your vet to find out how to manage and/or treat it.

 4. Natural Instincts